 History of the Jewish People Tour

 This tour explores the history of the Jewish people through the lens of the Bible and artifacts in The People of the Land exhibit and the museum’s History of the Bible Floor.
-It begins with the early history of the Jewish people, their settlement in the land of Israel, and their growth and development.
-Then it explores the history of the Jewish people through their relationship to and interpretation of the Bible.
-The Jewish diaspora is also surveyed, in which both the vibrant life Jews have made the world over, as well as the struggles and persecution they have faced, are discussed.
+It begins with the early history of the Israelites, their settlement in the land of Israel, and their growth and development through the destruction of the temple in AD 70.
+Then it explores the history of the Jewish people in the diaspora through their relationship to and interpretation of the Bible.
+The tour covers both the vibrant life Jews have made the world over, as well as the struggles and persecution they have faced.
 The tour concludes by looking at modern Jewish life and communities.

 Booking a K–12 Program